 Yes, friend, like it or not, you were born spiritually defective.
 You were born with a massive spiritual birth defect that makes you imperfect before God and divides you against Him.
-He says it this way in Ephesians 2:1, "And you were dead in the trespasses and sins."
+He says it this way in Ephesians 2:1, "And you hath he quickened, who were dead in trespasses and sins."